jgarcon1/dreamlab_test/index.md

   height: '500px'
 ---

+__Free Press and the Duvaliers__ is a small portion of the nearly one thousand archival images, ephemera, and documents collected during the course my of dissertation research.
+My project, which investigates the impact of new media technology, including radio broadcasting, audio cassette recordings, and mimeograph print, contributes to the growth of anti-government sentiment during the latter years of the Duvalier regime (1957-1986) in Haiti.
+The materials shown here were compiled from institutional repositories, history museum collections, and the personal archives of Haitian migrants.
+As such, this collection ventures to bring together materials spread across 12 cities, 7 countries, and two continents.

-__Wax__ is a [minimal computing](http://go-dh.github.io/mincomp/) project for producing digital exhibitions focused on longevity, low costs, and flexibility.
+This site was built with __Wax__ a [minimal computing](http://go-dh.github.io/mincomp/) project for producing digital exhibitions focused on longevity, low costs, and flexibility.
 Our underlying technology is made to learn and to teach, and can produce beautifully rendered, high-quality image collections and scholarly exhibits.
 To start using Wax, please see our [documentation](https://minicomp.github.io/wiki/#/wax/) for installation instructions and more.

-The collection items in this demo are from The Museum of Islamic Art, Qatar, (courtesy of [WikiMedia](https://commons.wikimedia.org/wiki/Category:Google_Art_Project_works_in_The_Museum_of_Islamic_Art,_Qatar) and [Google Art Project](https://www.google.com/culturalinstitute/about/artproject/)) and The Qatar National Library (via [World Digital Library](https://www.wdl.org/en/)).

 ### Browse the Collection